Testing module

 ;

-If we our module has the "_test" suffix it will become a test module
+If the module has the "_test" suffix, it becomes a test module

 for the module that bears the same name without the suffix.
 For example,